 The wells and their depth can clearly be seen in the May 1872 “Elevations and Sections of Building 22.”

-Building 22, being an industrial building with many uses – including a block-making shop, a larger boiler house in the attached wing (see the center image in the May, 1872 plan showing the one-story boiler house), grind shop, etc. – needed to be as fire proof as possible.
+Building 22, being an industrial building with many uses – including a block-making shop, a larger boiler house in the attached wing (see the center image in the May 1872 plan showing the one-story boiler house), grind shop, etc. – needed to be as fire proof as possible.
 The building, although frequently referred to as a “granite” building, is, in fact, a brick building that is faced with dressed granite.
-Brick, of course, is fire proof, whereas granite is not.
-Although the interior structure is largely constructed with wooden beams, joists, and flooring, there are iron supporting columns and fire doors separating the sections of the building that survive to this day (see photo below).
+Brick is fire proof, whereas granite is not.
+Although the interior structure is largely constructed with wooden beams, joists, and flooring, there are iron supporting columns and fire doors separating the sections of the building (see photo below).
 The fire doors are made of sheet iron plates, held together with iron studs, supported on heavy iron hinges that help the doors to swing with relative ease even today.
 Unlike modern fire doors, which are fire rated according to time and temperature of the blaze, the iron doors in Building 22 would not have presented much of a fire barrier.
 Note that the door in the photograph does not fit snugly in its opening.
 Also, most important, iron under intense heat buckles, thereby allowing the fire to pass from one section of the building to another.
 The intention of the doors was laudable, but not practical.

 By the mid-19th century, the Building 22 complex was completed when a one-story brick building was built off the north and east sides of the structure.
 This relatively small building eventually became the boiler to supply power to the Yard.
 In 1994, it became the USS Constitution Museum’s theatre.